Genio 700 EVK Demo Requirements

 ../_images/hw_evk_g700-evk_with_D6.jpg

-Camera Board Installation
+Camera Board Insertion

 • Connect a USB cable to connector labeled UART0 as shown in the image USB Port Locations below: